Michigan is rife with opportunity for outdoor adventures, including some of the best camping in the United States.

 1. Whelan Lake

-The Whelan Lake area is undoubtedly one of the best free campsites in Michigan.
+The Whelan Lake area is undoubtedly one of the best free campsites in Michigan, hands down.

 Part of the Manistee National Forest, this area is located on Whelan Lake near the Pere Marquette River.
 It’s also popular for canoeing and fishing in addition to camping.